RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 Each CFT creates a pre-configured Ribbon SBC solution, saving you the time and effort involved in a manual configuration.
 CFTs can create configurations like:
-•	Two SBC VE instances with failover/high availability
+- Two SBC VE instances with failover/high availability
-•	An SBC "triplet" consisting of two SBC VE instances with High Availability Front End to fast EIP-based failover/high availability
+- An SBC "triplet" consisting of two SBC VE instances with High Availability Front End to fast EIP-based failover/high availability
-•	A standalone SBC instance
+- A standalone SBC instance
-•	And more

-Additionally, each CFT can:
-•	Introduce a Ribbon SBC into an existing environment (useful when you already have apps in the cloud and want to add SBC)
+Additionally, each CFT can introduce a Ribbon SBC into an existing environment (useful when you already have apps in the cloud and want to add SBC)

 **Note**: AWS CFTs that create new resources are in an experimental folder in github and Ribbon does not support them.
 However, you’re welcome to play with them to see how things work.

-**Working in github**
+## Working in github

 Github is a source control system where CFTs and related resources live.